AeroCross/ci-ext-loader/README.md

 		}
 	}

+- Use a lowercased name as a script name.
+- Use the same name, but with a uppercased initial and suffix "Presenter" as your class name

 ### Loading presenters

 In your controllers, you can just call `$this->load->presenter('name')` and the presenter will be available as an object in `$this->presenter->name->create($param)`, inside your controllers and views.

-Unlike a normal load(), the presenters are **namespaced** — that means that every presenter is inside the $this->presenter object.
+Unlike a normal load(), the presenters are **namespaced** — that means that every presenter is inside the `$this->presenter` object.
 You can use any names you've used before in your models or libraries without any name collision.

+The pattern would be: `$this->presenter->$name->$method($parameters)`.